dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     x = 3;
   } // Error, x has not been given an inferred type on all paths

-  late var y; // y is a late untyped variable if (b) {
+  late final y; // y is a late untyped variable if (b) {
     y = 3;
   } // Ok, y has inferred type `int`